JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 That’s not all!

-Not only are you losing money, you are losing the time and work that those employees would have put in.
+You are losing money, as well as the time and work those employees would have put in.

-It might surprise you to learn that 91% of claims from males and 87% of females are a result of serious injury and musculoskeletal disorders.
-In fact, 43% of total claims in that category are from traumatic joint/ligament and muscle/tendon injuries (Ouch).
+It might surprise you to learn that 80%of claims are a result of serious injury and musculoskeletal disorders.
+In fact, 35,5% of total claims in that category are from traumatic joint/ligament and muscle/tendon injuries (Ouch).

 What Can You Do?

-Invest in Standing Desks or Sit-Stand desks for your Employees – A 2011 Study revealed that employees who use standing desks reported reduced back pain, more energy and better concentration.
+Invest in Standing Desks or Sit-Stand desks for your Employees – A 2011 Study revealed that employees who used standing desks reported reduced back pain, more energy, and better concentration.

-• Encourage Walking Meetings – According to the Australian Bureau of Statistics only 55% of Australian adults meet the recommended level of physical activity (150 minutes of moderate activity or 75 minutes vigorous activity per week).
-Any extra steps you can get into your workday count.
+Encourage Walking Meetings – According to the Australian Bureau of Statistics, only 55% of Australian adults meet the recommended level of physical activity (150 minutes of moderate or 75 minutes of vigorous activity per week).
+Any extra steps you can take during your workday count towards your goal.

 Workplace Health Safety Blog Ergo Chair 3